CareyCHAN/Angular/README.md

 This project is my Mutilmedia class final project

-The node_modules is missing from the project.
+This project does not contain node_modules.
 Please create a node_modules through the `npm install` command, and it will automatically create node_module to this project.

 # MultimediaWebsite